-If units are redeemed from the Preferred series 1 or the Preferred partner series, which drops the value of the Preferred series 1 or the Preferred partner series units in applicable Canada Life segregated funds policies below \$100,000 and/or a redemption is made from an eligible product, which results in your total holdings falling below \$500,000, we may switch the remaining value of your Preferred series 1 or Preferred partner series units, held in all applicable policies, to Standard series for Preferred series 1 units or Partner series for Preferred partner series units of the same segregated fund and sales charge option.
+If you make a redemption from an eligible product, which results in the value of the market value of the eligible products falling below \$500,000, we may switch the market value of your Preferred series 1 or Preferred partner series units, held in all applicable policies, to Standard series for Preferred series 1 units or Partner series for Preferred partner series units of the same segregated fund and sales charge option.
 For more information see Minimums to establish and maintain a policy.

-If units are redeemed from the Constellation series, which drops the value of the Constellation series in applicable Canada Life segregated funds policies below \$25,000, we may switch the remaining value of your Constellation series, held in all applicable policies, to Partner series or Preferred partner series units of the same segregated fund (or Money Market (Portico) if the corresponding fund is not available) and sales charge option, upon notice to you.
+If units are redeemed from the Constellation series, which drops the value of the Constellation series in applicable Canada Life segregated funds policies below \$25,000, we may switch the remaining value of your Constellation series, held in all applicable policies, to Partner series or Preferred partner series units of the same segregated fund (or Money Market if the corresponding fund is not available) and sales charge option, upon notice to you.
 For more information see Minimums to establish and maintain a policy.

-If units are redeemed from the Partner series, the Preferred partner series, or the Constellation series the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming quarterly fee for the Partner series and the Preferred partner series or the upcoming monthly fee for the Constellation series.
+If units are redeemed from the Partner series, the Preferred partner series, or the Constellation series the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming monthly fee for the Partner series and the Preferred partner series or the upcoming monthly fee for the Constellation series.

 When you request money from your policy, we will redeem the number of units required to fulfill your redemption request.
-A cheque for the proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to
+A cheque for the proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to us.